IlyaMatsuev/Apex-Trigger-Framework/README.md

 ###### **`handle()`**
 Start entry for a trigger handler.
 Parameters:
 `context` - instance of a [`TriggerContext`](https://github.com/IlyaMatsuev/Apex-Trigger-Helper-Library#triggercontext) representing a context of the current trigger execution;
-`service` - instance of an [`ITriggerService`](https://github.com/IlyaMatsuev/Apex-Trigger-Helper-Library#itriggerservice) interface representing a service object for the handler.
 &nbsp;

 ##### `ITriggerErrorHandler`